Identification, Images, & Information

 See Also

-Straight Lined Mallow Moth (Bagisara rectifascia) forewing usually shows no darkening at the reniform spot and no noticeable dark shading of the three lines; outer margin rounded; male foretibia and forefemur without black-tipped scale tufts
+Straight Lined Mallow Moth (Bagisara rectifascia) forewing shows no darkening at the reniform spot and no noticeable dark shading of the three lines; outer margin rounded; male foretibia and forefemur without black-tipped scale tufts

 Internet References